-If you’ve been intimidated by sewing with knit fabric you will love the simplicity of The Bellamy nightgown pattern from Sew Much Ado.
-An easy one hour sewing project for little girls (18 months -12 years old) that comes together to create a soft and feminine little nightgown.
+If you’ve been intimidated by sewing with knit fabric you will love the simplicity of The Bellamy knit nightgown pattern.
+An easy one hour sewing project for little girls (18 months -12 years old) that comes together to create a soft and feminine little night dress.
 Make one for every season with the 4 customizable sleeve and hem lengths!
 This post contains affiliate links.

 - Use a ball point needle.
 A ball point needle has a round tip and won’t pierce or tear your fabric.
 This is important when working with stretchy fabrics.

 - Use a long zig zag stitch.
 I made mine about as long as my machine would let me.
 It almost looked like a straight stitch, but if you looked closely you’d see a zig every few stitches, giving the seam a bit of stretch.
 I’ve learned this by experience.
 I made myself a maxi skirt YEARS ago and used a regular straight stitch.
 One stretch of the skirt and the entire seam broke and came apart.
 So, always use a zig zag or stretch stitch.

 - Press every seam and use the steam function on your iron.
 This is my favorite trick working with knits.
 The steam really makes for a nice finished look and helps the knit maintain its shape.

 - Do not stretch your fabric as you sew (unless the pattern tells you to).
 Let your machine guide the knit fabric through to avoid stretching and bunching.
 Again, something I’ve learned years ago by experience.

 - ALWAYS pre-wash knit fabrics.
 ALWAYS.
 I used a 2-way stretch that I purchased at Joann’s.
 I bought an extra yard just to make sure that I’d have enough because knit fabric will usually shrink up a bit during the first wash.
 It definitely did, about a half a yard’s worth.